 Chords: G, C, D

 Who doesn’t love Johnny Cash?
 I had to put him on this list.
-Here’s a country song that will not make you sound oversentimental.
-You should try Johnny Cash’s 1963 recording of her sister-in-law’s original song.
-Ring of Fire is one of Johnny’s greatest pieces, although he had his wife, June Carter Cash, to thank for writing the song.
+Here’s a country song that will not make you sound oversentimental, Ring of Fire is one of Johnny’s greatest pieces.
+However, he had his wife, June Carter Cash, to thank for writing the song.
 It has a folk-like vibe to it that will have you strumming and fingerpicking your guitar for hours on end.

 The Rolling Stone magazine considers Ring of Fire as one of music history’s greatest pieces.
 No surprise there.
 What differentiated Cash’s version from the original Carter piece was the introduction of Mariachi-style horns.
 It would be impossible to replicate this sound with your guitar.
 However, it should give you a basic idea of the natural pitch of the song.